All Episodes

 The Republican Party is trying to de-emphasize conservative influence within the party.

-It's just that they're doing this at the convention, which everybody arrived at unified.
+In terms of the objective, it's just that they're doing this at the convention, which everybody arrived at unified.

-But they're back with a new rule proposed change today.
+But they're back with a new rule, proposed change today.

 There's actually two.

-Uh that the second thing going on is there's a new rule that would allow for changing of delegate selection rules between conventions.
+The second thing going on is there's a new rule that would allow for changing of delegate selection rules between conventions.

 The rule that was compromised on yesterday was the rule that said only at the convention can the rules be changed on delegate selection.